The sad document. The cloud thought bubble. The illustrated slug (armadillo?) confusedly reading a map.

 DNS over HTTPS: Mozilla has announced a canary domain (use-application-dns.net) which acts as a signal to Firefox not to use DNS over HTTPS (DOH).
 Network administrators can configure their DNS to NXDOMAIN this record in order to turn DoH off.

 In general, the patterns of NXDOMAIN responses are going to be the most interesting to threat hunters and security personnel.
 When any consistently queried domain name abruptly starts to return NXDOMAIN responses, that’s often the earliest indication that something is amiss.

-Mining the patterns of NXDOMAIN responses are just one example of the value that a unified DNS management and DNS security system can deliver.
+Mining the patterns of NXDOMAIN and other DNS response codes is just part of the value that a unified DNS management and DNS security system can deliver.
 Uncovering malware inside your network, lowering bandwidth costs, and eliminating performance issues are just some of the ways that paying attention to your DNS data can pay almost immediate dividends.

 Advanced DDI capabilities & visibility for your multi-cloud & private cloud environments

 GAO report shows how difficult IPv6 migrations really are

 How difficult are IPv6 migrations?
 A recent GAO report on DOD’s transition plan provides some sobering conclusions.